ajithcg10/fornt-end-task/README.md

 🛠️ Installation Steps

-1, Clone the repository - git clone https://github.com/your-username/your-repo-name.git
+1, Clone the repository - git clone https://github.com/ajithcg10/fornt-end-task.git

-2, Change the working directory - cd your-repo-name
+2, Change the working directory - fornt-end-task

 3, Install dependencies - npm install

 4, Run the app - npm run dev

 🌟 You are all set!
 Open localhost:5173 to see the app.

 🏗️ Building for Production